GaloisInc/BESSPIN-LFS/README.md

 - `MIT`
 - `LMCO`

+Each team will be providing binaries for the platforms that they support.
+These platforms are `qemu`, `fpga`, and the following AWS platform variants.
+- `firesim`
+- `connectal`
+- `awsteria`

-Each of these each one should have the following subdirectories.
+Each directory at the top level should have the following subdirectories.

-- `osImages/`: Contains subdirectories `firesim/`, `fpga/`, and `qemu/`.
-Each of which contains OS images for its respective platform.
+- `osImages/`: Contains a subdirectory for each supported platform containing OS images.
 Images should be named `<os>.elf`, where `<os>` is `debian`, `FreeBSD`, or `busybox`.

 - `appsBinaries/`: Contains a directory for each target application.
 Within each application, there is a subdirectory for each supported platform which contains the application binaries.

-- `bitfiles/`: Contains subdirectories `firesim/` and `fpga/`, which respectively contain bitfiles for AWS and local FPGA hosts.
+- `bitfiles/`: Contains subdirectories for each supported platform.
 The structure of each subdirectory depends on the platform.

   * The `fpga/` directory contains bitfiles `soc_<proc_type>_<target>.bit`, where `<proc_type>` is either